Autism spectrum research — NIH Funding Overview

 Universities and research organizations with the most Autism awards in the most recent 90-day window.

-1. UNIVERSITY OF CALIFORNIA AT DAVIS 10 awards
+1. UNIVERSITY OF CALIFORNIA AT DAVIS 13 awards

-2. UNIVERSITY OF CALIFORNIA, SAN FRANCISCO 10 awards
+2. EMORY UNIVERSITY 10 awards

-3. COLUMBIA UNIVERSITY HEALTH SCIENCES 9 awards
+5. COLUMBIA UNIVERSITY HEALTH SCIENCES 9 awards

-6. UNIV OF NORTH CAROLINA CHAPEL HILL 5 awards
+7. UNIV OF NORTH CAROLINA CHAPEL HILL 8 awards

 Recently Awarded Autism spectrum research Grants